 FORMAT:

 Cyclone Alert / Warning Bulletin No issued by at Hrs.
 IST on (Date) for repeated broadcast at hourly / half hourly intervals.
 Cyclone Alert / Warning for Districts.
 Cyclone centred at hrs.
-IST of (date) about km of (direction) (Place).
-Expected to intensify further and move in a direction and cross coast near / between (Place) (day/time).
+IST of (date) about km of (direction) (Place) Expected to intensify further and move in a direction and cross coast near / between (Place) (day/time).
 Under its influence heavy to very heavy rain likely cause floods in districts commencing from (time/day).
-Gales speed reaching kmph causing damage in districts commencing from (Date/Time) Gale force winds reaching 70 kmph likely extend into Districts, causing damage in districts.
-Tidal wave of m likely inundate low lying area of Districts at the time of crossing coast.
-Fishermen advised not to venture out.
+Gales speed reaching kmph causing damage in districts commencing from (Date/Time) Gale force winds reaching for methods in districts.
+Tidal wave of methods in to venture out.
 Public advised to cooperate with the State authorities in disaster management efforts.

 4. Fisheries Warning

 FORMAT:

-Fisheries warning No Date and Time of Issue (i) Information on Cyclone: Cyclonic Storm lay over Bay of Bengal / Arabian Sea at a distance km from at time (IST) on (date) (ii) Forecast: Further intensification Direction of Movement Expected landfall area Expected time of landfall (iii) Warnings: Wind Sea Condition Tidal Waves (iv) Storm Warning Signals at ports Advice and Action: i) Fishermen not to venture into open seas ii) Fishermen at Sea not to come to the ports (names) in coast.
+Fisheries warning No Date and Time of Issue (i) Information on Cyclone: Cyclonic Storm lay over Bay of Bengal / Arabiar Sea at a distance km from a time (IST) on (date) (ii) Forecast: Further intensification Direction of Movement

+Expected landfall area Expected time of landfall (iii) Warnings: Wind Sea Condition Tidal Waves (iv) Storm Warning Signals at ports Advice and Action: i) Fishermen not to venture into open seas ii) Fishermen at Sea not to come to the ports (names) in coast.

 5. Post Landfall Outlook

 FORMAT:

 EVEN AFTER LANDFALL, THE SYSTEM IS LIKELY TO MAINTAIN ITS INTENSITY FOR

-PEOPLE ARE ADVISED TO REMAIN INDOORS/IN SAFE PLACES AND COOPERATE WITH STATE GOVERNMENT OFFICIALS AND DISASTER MANAGEMENT AGENCIES.
+GOVERNMENT OFFICIALS AND DISASTER MANAGEMENT AGENCIES.